 Foliage Road, Brinnington, Stockport, Cheshire SK5

-A good example of a medium-size post-war estate church, one of the stronger designs by the prolific local architects Reynolds & Scott.
-The church interior is enhanced by a set of well-designed contemporary fittings and decorative materials, particularly the stained glass, by an unknown studio.
+A good example of a medium-size post-war estate church, one of the stronger designs by the prolific architects Reynolds & Scott.
+The interior is enhanced by a set of well-designed contemporary fittings and decorative materials, particularly the stained glass.
 The adaptation of the church to serve a dual purpose use has been achieved sympathetically.

 The church of St Bernadette was built to serve a large post-war housing estate built on the northern edge of Stockport.
 The parish was founded by Fr T. P. Morton in 1957 when Mass was first said in the community centre on Hereford Road.
 The handsome presbytery was built in 1959, when the foundation stone to the church was laid; the church opened in 1961.
 The church was re-ordered for dual use in 2000 when the west end of the nave was subdivided to create an ICT training centre run by Aquinas College, part funded with European grant aid.
 This project was the work of Sister Gertrude and Sister Pauline who have led the parish since 1998.